dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 ## A simple unit test example

 For those who want to jump right to it, let's start with an example.
 Let's say we are writing a quicksort algorithm in Dart and want to test it.
-Open the Dart editor, create a new application "quicksort", then change the "quicksort.dart" file to look as follows
+Open the Dart editor, create a new application "quicksort", then change the "quicksort.dart" file to look as follows:
-(you will need to set the appropriate path in the import at the start to point to the unit test library for your environment):

-    #import('DART_SDK_PATH/pkg/unittest/unittest.dart');  // Use an appropriate path
+    #import('package:unittest/unittest.dart');

     int _Partition(List array, int left, int right, int pivotIndex) {
       var pivotValue = array[pivotIndex];